michaeldyrynda/deckset/Introducing Laravel/presentation.md

 # _**CSRF Projection**_

-Laravel is configured to support CSRF tokens with it's suggested JavaScript HTTP client, Axios:
+Laravel is configured to support CSRF tokens with its suggested JavaScript HTTP client, Axios:

 ```html
 <head>